Internal Funding Sources for the College of Medicine

 |

-Awards will be granted to one basic and one clinical research publication.
-Eligible papers are to be published in peer-reviewed journals in 2011 or 2012, or accepted for publication and currently in press.
+Eligible papers are to be published in peer-reviewed journals in 2017-2019, or accepted for publication and currently in press.

 |